 The field of Public Safety encompasses many elements to help keep communities safe.
 It ranges from criminal justice to law enforcement to emergency planning and preparedness.
 This degree can be applied to several fields, allowing students the real opportunity to customize their learning experience.
 The degree at Polk State College offers several paths and options for students to take who are interested in working in Public Safety.

 The Public Safety Management concentration falls under the Bachelor of Applied Science in Supervision and Management.
 Students can enroll in several certificates, Associate degree, or Bachelor’s degree options such as the Associate in Science in Emergency Medical Services.
 These programs are designed to help give students the knowledge and power to think quickly and critically in truly life-or-death moments.

 The Bachelor of Applied Science degree offered by St. Petersburg College is perfect for students who are already working full-time in a public safety-related job.
 This degree gives students the necessary skills and knowledge to progress to leadership or management roles within the local, state, or federal government.

-This degree forces students to select an area of interest to further their studies and direct their focus.
-Concentrations include Criminal Justice, Homeland Security and Management, Fire Science, or a combination of two focus fields.
-Students who graduate will manage budgets better, address organizational issues within a company, and develop and evaluate existing programs and policies as they relate to public safety.
+Students who graduate will manage budgets better, address organizational issues within a company or organization, and develop and evaluate existing programs and policies as they relate to public safety.

 Cleveland State University

-The degree offered from Cleveland State University is designed to help prepare students for leadership and management roles within public safety fields.
-This degree is intended for both pre-career and working professionals alike, giving students the leadership tools necessary to make informed and efficient decisions as they pertain to the public’s health and well-being.
+The Public Safety Management Bachelor’s degree offered from Cleveland State University is designed to prepare students for leadership and management roles within public safety fields.
+This degree is intended for both pre-career and working professionals alike, giving students the tools necessary to make informed and efficient decisions as they pertain to the public’s health and well-being.

 Students will learn how to effectively communicate through all channels and levels of operations within government and non-profit structures.
-Students will understand how to develop, plan, and analyze existing policies to improve the response time and efficacy to help the public.
-Further, this degree will teach students to understand and implement public policy tools.
+Students will understand how to develop, plan, and analyze existing policies to improve response time and efficacy to help the public.
+Furthermore, this degree will teach students to understand and implement public policy tools.